EBIvariation/vcf-validator/README.md

 ### Validator

-vcf-validator only needs a non-compressed input VCF file to run, although pipes can be used for compressed files (see below).
+vcf-validator can run on both compressed and non-compressed input VCF files. supported compressios are .bz2 .gz and .z extensions.
+For rest others pipes can be used for compressed files (see below).
 It accepts input in the following ways:

+* Reading Uncompressed files:
   * File path as argument: `vcf_validator -i /path/to/file.vcf`
   * Standard input: `vcf_validator < /path/to/file.vcf`
   * Standard input from pipe: `zcat /path/to/file.vcf.gz | vcf_validator`

+* Reading compressed files:
+  * File path as argument: `vcf_validator -i /path/to/compressedfile.vcf.gz2`
+  * Standard input: `vcf_validator < /path/to/compressedfile.vcf.z`
+  * Standard input from pipe: `cat /path/to/compressedfile.vcf.z | vcf_validator`

 The validation level can be configured using `-l` / `--level`.
 This parameter is optional and accepts 3 values: